 Covid-19 and Our Practice

 This is an unprecedented time.
-With the pandemic continuing through 2020, your health and well-being are our top priority at Path to Hope Counseling.
+With the pandemic continuing, your health and well-being are our top priority at Path to Hope Counseling.
 We are committed to your continued care and plan to make every effort to help you to continue with your treatment.

 For the safety and health of you and our Clinicians, Path to Hope Counseling will only be offering therapy sessions through video or phone until further notice.
-As of July 29, 2020 cases in our state are still rising and we want to continue to minimize risk and keep you safe.
+As of December 2020 cases in our state are still rising and we want to continue to minimize risk and keep you safe.
 We are offering video through our secure, HIPPA compliant platform which you can easily through a safe and secure link that we send all clients.
 We will be re-evaluating when we will add some face to face sessions in the office in January 2021.
 We will continue to monitor the percent of infection in the county and determine when it is best to offer face to face sessions again.
 You are welcome to visit our Video Counseling page by clicking here for more information

 The world can feel full of uncertainty as we all try to navigate this pandemic together.
 It can also bring up feelings of worry, anxiety and depression.
 Please know we are here for you and want to provide the best treatment possible to help you build resilience and be able to cope through this challenging time.
 We are in this together and hope we can be a beacon of hope and light through this dark time in our world.